CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Related Work

 This section reviews weakly supervised methods for localization, segmentation, and co-localization/co-segmentation in videos trained using only video class as supervision.
 Additionally, CAM methods for WSOL on images are discussed, as they relate to WSVOL.

-\textbf{(a) Localization.} Different methods exploit potential proposals as pseudo-supervision for localization~\cite{prest2012learning,zhang2020spftn}.
-In~\cite{prest2012learning}, class-specific detectors are proposed.
-First, segments of coherent motion~\cite{BroxM10} are extracted, and then a spatiotemporal bounding box is fitted to each segment, forming tubes.
-A single tube is jointly selected by minimizing energy based on the similarity between tubes, visual homogeneity over time, and the likelihood of containing an object.
-The selected tubes are used as box supervision to train a per-class detector~\cite{FelzenszwalbGMR10}.
-Other methods seek to discover a prominent object (foreground) in (a) video(s)~\cite{Kwak2015,jun2016pod,RochanRBW16}.
+\textbf{Localization.} Different methods exploit potential proposals as pseudo-supervision for localization~\citep{prest2012learning,zhang2020spftn}.
+In~\citep{prest2012learning}, class-specific detectors are proposed.
+First, segments of coherent motion~\citep{BroxM10} are extracted, then a spatiotemporal bounding box is fitted to each segment forming tubes.
+A single tube is jointly selected by minimizing energy based on the similarity between tubes, visual homogeneity over time, and the likelihood to contain an object.
+The selected tubes are used as box supervision to train a per-class detector~\citep{FelzenszwalbGMR10}.
+In~\citep{zhang2020spftn}, a DL model is trained using noisy supervision to perform segmentation and localization.
+Given a set of videos from the same class, bounding boxes and segmentation proposals are estimated using advanced optical flow~\citep{LeeKG11}.
+Other methods seek to discover a prominent object (foreground) in (a) video(s)~\citep{jun2016pod,RochanRBW16,Kwak2015}.
 Then, similar regions are localized and refined using visual appearance and motion consistency.
+In~\citep{RochanRBW16}, box proposals are generated in a video, and only the relevant ones are retained for building an object appearance model.
+Maximum a posteriori inference over an undirected chain graphical model is employed to enforce the temporal appearance consistency between adjacent frames in the same video.
+The method in~\citep{Kwak2015} leverages two simultaneous and complementary processes for object localization: the discovery of similar objects in different videos, and the tracking of prominent regions in individual videos.
+Region proposals~\citep{ManenGG13}, in addition to appearance and motion confidence, are used to determine foreground objects~\citep{BroxM10}, and to maintain temporal consistency between consecutive frames.